sujith-eag/sujith-library/docs/dev-cloud/cclab/lab_5.md

 - Copy the Public IPv4 address and Administrator Password shown.

+>[!NOTE]
+>You can actually set the Windows password _during_ launch using a User Data script, avoiding the decryption process entirely

 **Step 9:** Connect Using RDP Client:

 - On Windows system: Open Remote Desktop Connection (from Start Menu).